rupensa/dptaucc/README.md

 # DP-tauCC
-Source code for the paper "Differentially Private Associative Co-clustering", submitted to SIAM SDM 2025.
+Source code for the paper "Differentially Private Associative Co-clustering", SIAM SDM 2025, by Elena Battaglia and Ruggero G. Pensa.

 ## How to reproduce the experiments: